 Never smoke and use

-nicotine patches at the same time if you are breastfeeding as the
+nicotine patches at the same time if you are breastfeeding, as the

 nicotine patches contain “nicotine" too!

-Smoking marijuana while breastfeeding or smoking pot while breastfeeding?
+Are you smoking marijuana while breastfeeding or smoking pot while breastfeeding?

-- Marijuana also called “pot”, “weed” and “cannabis" is the most commonly used illegal drug used today.
+Marijuana also called “pot," “weed," and “cannabis" is the most commonly used, illegal drug used today.

-- Baby will show signs of sedation, weakness and lack of appetite
+- Baby will show signs of sedation, weakness, and lack of appetite.

-- High risk of SIDS “cot death”
+- High risk of SIDS “cot death."